6 Exciting Milestones When Learning a New Language

 Make sure to look out for any of the milestones we listed above!
 These are not simply good grades or “lesson completed” alert messages.
 They will happen as you use the language in real-life scenarios, not in the classroom.
 If you want to trigger them quickly, you can also study the natural language people use in daily life – and what better way to do this than through a sitcom?

-Lingopie is an on-demand service offering thousands of hours of foreign language TV series and movies.
+Lingopie is an on-demand service offering thousands of hours of foreign-language TV series and movies.
 Our goal is to help you master a second language and a second culture.
-Sign up for a free trial.

 You've successfully subscribed to The blog for language lovers | Lingopie.com